Mental Health and Emotional Wellbeing

 The constant media updates and barrage of statistics can be overwhelming and at times may feel inescapable, and it is critical that we all take steps to protect our mental health and emotional wellbeing.
 This can be as simple as limiting your daily exposure to the news, creating and maintaining a basic daily routine and asking for help when you need it.
 These may be small steps but they can go a long way in helping us to stay safe and remain upbeat; whilst also keeping our minds as healthy as possible.

 Dr Jo Daniels recently hosted our SRUK Facebook Live Q&A on Mental and Emotional Wellbeing.
 She provided excellent advice and tips to help you cope during this time of shielding and self-isolating.
-Please follow the link to watch the video https://bit.ly/2VNH0YA
+Please follow the link to watch part 1 and part 2 the video.

 You may have seen Jo in her recent interview with Sky, as she has also written various articles on coping with self isolation and we are really lucky that she will be giving us her time to help support our community.
-This is a link to an article she has written on this topic - https://bit.ly/38DyW0O
+This is a link to an article she has written on this topic.

 Preventing information overload